DNA-based Infrastructure for Storage and Computation

 Throughout evolution, Biology has found an almost-perfect molecule to pass information down through the millennia.
 Whether for a simple bacterium or the largest whale, DNA achieves high information density while permitting cellular machinery rapid random-access retrieval to decode everything from a single protein to the development of an entire human brain.

-Humanity's rapidly-growing data storage and computing needs make it tempting to exploit optimised biological molecules and processes.
-However, biology is messy, poorly understood, and much more specialised for life than it is for our needs.
-Therefore, we propose to use DNA for storage together with a rationally designed, well-characterised, and robust molecular computing architecture.
+Humanity's rapidly growing data storage and computing needs make it tempting to exploit optimised biological molecules and processes, but biology is messy, poorly understood, and much more specialised for life than it is for our needs.
+We propose to use DNA for storage together with a rationally designed, well-characterised, and robust molecular computing architecture.

 Project Overview